I kept my first mantis in a large glass jar, and I've been known to curl up with a mantis on my shirt and a book in my lap.

 Watching mantises stalk and catch their prey is great fun, but the squeamish should avoid watching them eat, since they eat their prey alive.

-Healthy mantids can also be trained to eat and drink from a spoon.
+Healthy mantises can be trained to eat and drink from a spoon.
 Approach slowly at first, so you don't startle the mantis, and brush the meat or water gently against its mouth.
-It may scuttle away the first few times, but will eventually get the picture.
-When it settles down to eat or drink, you will be able to see its powerful mandibles shovelling food or water into its mouth.
+It may scuttle away the first few times, but it will eventually get the picture.
+When it settles down to eat or drink, you will be able to see its powerful mandibles shoveling food or water into its mouth.

-In my experience, mantids prefer ground cat foods, rather than chunk style, but will eat both.
+In my experience, mantises prefer ground cat foods, rather than chunk style, but they will eat both.

 Observing Your Mantis

-Once tame, the mantis will be easier to transfer between cages for cleanings, and can also spend more time out of its cage, though I recommend keeping a close eye on it, and being very careful to protect it from cats, dogs, and small children, and from the possibility of being accidentally smushed by someone coming into the room without noticing the mantis.
+Once tame, the mantis will be easier to transfer between cages for cleanings, and it can also spend more time out of its cage, though I recommend keeping a close eye on it.
+Be very careful to protect it from cats, dogs, small children, and from the possibility of being accidentally smushed by someone coming into the room without noticing the mantis.
 Mantises will especially enjoy the opportunity to take care of that annoying fly buzzing around your living room.